variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     - padding is still good enough: we only need to make assertions after significant updates

-[ ] Megaman should die immediately upon falling off the screen
+[ ] the keypress functions needs to be moved into the game_state, as is right [ ] Megaman should die immediately upon falling off the screen

 ### GOAL ###